Uan Muhuggiag: Climate and geography

 Uan Muhuggiag is a rock shelter in southwestern Libya in what is now the Sahara Desert.
 It is located on the bank of the Wadi Teshuinat, sitting on a plateau in the Tadrart Acacus at almost 3000 feet above sea level.
 The site is approximately 1500 miles west of the Nile Valley.

 Uan Muhuggiag was inhabited during the early- to mid-Holocene in what has been termed as the African Aqualithic culture complex, or "Green Sahara" period.
-Analysis of pollen found at the base levels of the site dating to between 7500 and 5000 BC indicates a wet savannah.
+Analysis of pollen found at the base levels of the site dating to between 7500 and 5000 BC indicates a wet savanna.
 Extensive samples from a number of sites indicate that tropical humid plants began to expand northward around 12,000 years ago after a lengthy dry period, eventually reaching deep into what is today the Sahara Desert.

 NASA satellites have been able to detect a vast network of ancient river beds and paleolakes underneath the sand dunes around Uan Muhuggiag.
 Rock art findings depicting elephants, giraffes, and crocodiles were discovered at sites surrounding Uan Muhuggiag.
 Furthermore, fish bones, fish hooks, and harpoons were found at several sites in the Sahara region.
 It is speculated that the dry period that continues into the present day began around 5000 BP, which led to the abandonment of the site.

 Uan Muhuggiag appears to have been inhabited from at least the sixth millennium BC to about 2700 BC, although not necessarily continuously.
 The stratigraphic sequence comprises seven distinct occupation levels.
 Layer 1 is the very top layer, followed by layer 1a.
 The middle level is labeled from 2a to 2d, with 2d being the oldest.
 Finally, below that, there is also a layer 3, which is further subdivided into section A, at the top, and section B, at the bottom.
 Layer 1 has been dated as beginning around 3800 BP, and consists of loose aeolian sand at the very top, slightly cemented sand and dung below that, and hearths at the bottom.
 Farther down, layer 2 has evidence of humified organic sand and lenses of fresh plant remains.
 These two layers represent the period of human occupation of the shelter.
 Layer 3 has even stronger humidified sand, as well as gypsum concretions.
 The stratigraphic sequence suggests that the shelter was inhabited during a much wetter period than today.
 The Tashwinat mummy was found on the eastern side of a 160 by 80 cm. excavation, under the lowest layer of coals, where the sandstone floor showed a deliberate round excavation of approximately 25 cm. in diameter and 3 cm. deep.
 The mummy lay just beneath a layer of vegetable fibers.